 - Spread the word!
 Ask friends and family to donate, reach out to local businesses, hang posters and fliers and share on social media.

-- And last but certainly not least: THANK everyone who donated and announced how much food was collected.
+- And last but certainly not least: THANK everyone who donated and announce how much food was collected.
 Take a photo and celebrate!

 Creative Themes for Food Drives